Code and Plan Review Skill

 Idempotency — one comment per ticket, ever:

-Identity disclosure (required): The comment body MUST begin with a Farty Bobo identity line so readers don’t mistake the Decision Log for something the human typed themselves.
+Identity disclosure (required): The comment body MUST begin with your identity line (as defined in CLAUDE.md) so readers don’t mistake the Decision Log for something the human typed themselves.
 When overwriting an existing Decision Log comment, refresh this line — do not leave the old one in place.

 Comment format: